Written by: Lauryn Feil

 Because one of the main driving forces behind the award is to help increase improvements in the services, and resources for the older adult population, submitters for the award had to demonstrate innovative concepts in the following categories of aging and living well: being healthy, being connected and being informed.

-The Cognitive Disorders Center was chosen as a recipient for this award based on its transformative approach to healthcare.
+The Comprehensive Memory Center was chosen as a recipient for this award based on its transformative approach to healthcare.
 The interprofessional and collaborative team approach offered at the center puts patients, their goals and their values at the center of their care surrounded by a team of providers that includes doctors, advanced practitioners, mental and behavioral health providers and more that work closely together to meet each patient’s unique needs.

 “Being told that you or a family member has dementia can be overwhelming, and our team is available to answer questions and help you navigate next steps.
 Our goal is to help you live your best life and have hope knowing that you are not alone.” says Alyssa Aguirre, LCSW-S Manager of the Cognitive Disorders Center.